Dynamics in an exact solvable quantum magnet: benchmark for quantum computer

-On the other hand, since great numbers of features of a many-body quantum system depend on how quickly quantum information can propagate~\cite{MCheneau2012,JZhang2017,MCTran2020,CMonroe2021,PIlzhofer2021}, out-of-time-ordered correlators (OTOCs), which is usually used to describe the thermalization and information scrambling, has attracted great attention.
-As the quantum counterpart of the classical Poisson bracket, OTOCs can accurately reflect the increase of operators' noncommutativity verus time.
-Recent years have witnessed more and more preliminary attempts to describe the information propagation through OTOCs in verious fields, from quantum many-body dynamics\cite{JLi2017,MGarttner2017,ANahum2018,VKhemani2018,SVSyzranov2018,MHeyl2018,MGarttner2018,BYoshida2019,CMurthy2019,KALandsman2019,SLXu2020,SChoi2020,RJLewis-Swan2020}, localization~\cite{KXWei2018,SLXu2019,MMcGinley2019,PRoushan2017,HTShen2017,KSlagle2017,MCTran2019,KXu2018,NYYao2014}, quantum chaotic system~\cite{EBRozenbaum2017,IGarcia-Mata2018,BBertini2019,BYan2020,DEParker2019,JRammensee2018,TRXu2020,WLZhao2021} to black holes~\cite{DARoberts2015,JMaldacena2016,JdeBoer2018}.
-Note that, theoretically, Prof. J. Maldacena, S. H. Shenker and D. Stanford first proved the existence of transport limit (the bound of chaos) in black hole and Sachdev-Ye-Kitaev model respectively~\cite{JMaldacena2016}, providing strong evidence again to justify the duality between Anti-de Sitter spacetime and conformal field theory~\cite{JMaldacena1999,JdeBoer2018}.
-As the same time, experimentally, the measuring of OTOCs realized in verious table-top plantforms~\cite{JLi2017,MGarttner2017,ANahum2018,VKhemani2018,SLXu2020,SChoi2020,RJLewis-Swan2020,CBDag2019a,KXWei2018,MCTran2019}.
-Today, OTOCs has thus become one of the ideal observables in depicting magnetic transport properties in magnetic systems.
+On the other hand, since transport properties of quantum many-body system hinge on how fast quantum information spreads, out-of-time ordered correlators(OTOCs), which are commonly used to describe thermalization and information scrambling, have aroused extensive attention in recent yearse~\cite{MCheneau2012,JZhang2017,MCTran2020,CMonroe2021,PIlzhofer2021}.
+As a quantum version of the classical Poisson Bracket, OTOCs can accurately reflect the growth rate of operators' noncommutativity over time.
+Recently, OTOCs have been used to depict information propagation in more and more systems, inclusive of quantum many-body dynamic systems~\cite{JLi2017,MGarttner2017,ANahum2018,VKhemani2018,SVSyzranov2018,MHeyl2018,MGarttner2018,BYoshida2019,CMurthy2019,KALandsman2019,SLXu2020,SChoi2020,RJLewis-Swan2020}, localization systems~\cite{KXWei2018,SLXu2019,MMcGinley2019,PRoushan2017,HTShen2017,YHuang2016,KSlagle2017,MCTran2019,KXu2018,NYYao2014}, quantum chaotic systems~\cite{EBRozenbaum2017,IGarcia-Mata2018,BBertini2019,BYan2020,DEParker2019,JRammensee2018,TRXu2020,WLZhao2021} and black hole systems~\cite{DARoberts2015,JMaldacena2016,JMaldacena1999,JdeBoer2018}.
+Note that, Prof. J. Maldacena, S. H. Shenker and D. Stanford theoretically proved, for the first time, the existence of propagation limit (exponential upper boundary) in black hole system and quantum Sachdev-Ye-Kitaev (SYK) model~\cite{JMaldacena2016}.
+This study also verified the duality between Anti-de Sitter spacetime and conformal field theory~\cite{JMaldacena1999,JdeBoer2018}.
+Meanwhile, the measurement of OTOCs has been realized in multiple table-top platforms~\cite{JLi2017,MGarttner2017,ANahum2018,VKhemani2018,SLXu2020,SChoi2020,RJLewis-Swan2020,CBDag2019a,CBDag2019b,KXWei2018,MCTran2019}.
+Today, OTOC is among the most desirable observables in describing the properties of information propagation in dynamic systems.

-Furthermore, so far, there remains not much research on the spin transport behavior and spin fliping dynamics in a large-scale lattice system.
-Moreover, it is also rare to apply OTOCs and the butterfly velocity on describing spin transport behaviours in spin arrays.
-This letter, however, will be devoted to the research of this uncharted field, trying to show a clearer picture of large-scale spin transport properties.